 When it comes to style and voice, form and content, I’m an essay agnostic.
 I am equally interested in traditional narrative personal essays about transformative moments as I am about essays that include research, reporting and stunt journalism, or ones that adopt a collage, lyric or experimental structure unique to each essay.
 I love playing around with form, and I am eager to nudge students to see their essays in a new light.

-I’m also dedicated to hearing from a variety of voices and perspectives in the classroom, and exposing students to a wide range of essays.
-These include drawing from contemporary essays from the 21st and 20th centuries in America, but also from the history and tradition of the essay in other countries and eras.
-Some of the essayists who have inspired me include Cheryl Strayed, Roxane Gay, Lee Martin, Brenda Miller, Leslie Jamison, Jaquira Diaz, and Richard Rodriquez, as well as James Baldwin, John McPhee, Annie Dillard, Joan Didion, George Orwell, E.B.
-White, and Michel de Montaigne.
+I’m also dedicated to hearing from a variety of voices and perspectives in the classroom, and exposing students to a wide range of essays from writers of diverse backgrounds and traditions.
+These include drawing from contemporary essays from the 21st and 20th centuries in America, but also from the history and tradition of the essay in other countries and eras, as far back as Sei Shōnagon and Michel de Montaigne..
+Other essayists who have inspired me include T Kira Madden, Jia Tolentino, Neema Avashiva, Jaquira Diaz, Cheryl Strayed, Roxane Gay, Brian Doyle, Lee Martin, Brenda Miller, Leslie Jamison, Richard Rodriquez, James Baldwin, Annie Dillard, Joan Didion, Wendell Berry, George Orwell, and E.B.
+White.
 I hope to pass on my passion for these writers to my students.

-But ultimately, some of my favorite essayists end up being students in my workshops.
+Ultimately, some of my favorite essayists end up being students in my workshops.
 I’m here to help you focus on doing the work you want to do.
 My goal is to encourage and inspire you; keep your eyes open; foster a community of support and camaraderie; and to create a fertile petri dish in which your incubation and growth as an essayist can occur.
-I am looking forward to our nine months together.
+I am looking forward to our ten months together.